raspberrypilearning/visualising-sorting-with-python/lesson-5/worksheet.md

 	gcd(1022,2011)
 	```

-Can you use you `gcd()` function to create an algorithm that will count the number of co-primes any number has?
+Can you use your `gcd()` function to create an algorithm that will count the number of co-primes any number has?
 How many co-primes does the number `63` have?

 ## Is it a palindrome?